remeh/statsd-zig/README.md

 ## Getting started

-- `libcurl` must be available on the system on macOS
 - Build the binary with `zig build` (build with Zig `0.14.0`)
 - Set the environment variables `APIKEY` and `HOSTNAME` to configure the daemon